Non-Indigenous healers asked to stop appropriating Indigenous ceremony

-Uzoruo said she found Black's response to Indigenous people's concerns around non-Indigenous people leading and profiting from ceremony to be dismissive and problematic.
+Uzoruo said she found Black's response to Indigenous people's concerns around non-Indigenous people leading ceremony to be dismissive and problematic.

 "I also believe that if Black truly seeks ally-ship, she would make a commitment to work with First Nations communities for improved relationships and understandings, instead of stating that she will continue to practise Indigenous ceremonies/teachings in private," said Uzoruo.